 - Resources for Heritage Places: VHF, Local Indigenous and Other resources

 - Connecting with Heritage in the Classroom: Activity Ideas

-- Heritage opportunities for teachers and students, VHF School Grants
+- Heritage opportunities for teachers and students, VHF School Grants, feedback

 Please use the Heritage Study Guide and let us know about your classroom experiences or projects around local history and heritage places in your school communities.
 We are developing additional lesson plans and activity guides based on what we hear from teachers and school communities and will share a revised version and activity guide in the fall of 2020.